aparesy/aparesy.github.io/_pages/CV.md

 Nonetheless, it is official and I would be glad to send you a transcript if needed ; just shoot me an email !

-I can also provide you with some of my grade transcripts from my preparatory class (*Louis-le-Grand*) or the competitive exams I took to get accepted into Polytechnique if the *prépa* system caught your interest !
+I can also provide you with some of my grade transcripts from my preparatory class (*Louis-le-Grand*) or the competitive exams I took to get accepted into Polytechnique !